-Probation isn’t quite freedom, but most would agree that it’s a lot better than being locked up.
-While there are a lot of rules that come along with probation, understanding them and knowing what constitutes a probation violation can help you prioritize your probation activities and stay on the right side of the law.
+Probation isn’t quite freedom, but most would agree that it’s a lot better than being locked up in jail or prison.
+While there are a lot of rules that come along with probation, understanding them and knowing what constitutes a violation of probation can help you prioritize your probation activities and stay on the right side of the law.

 What is Probation?

-Probation is a court-mandated supervision that requires an individual to abide by certain restrictions and to check in regularly with a probation officer.
-A judge may sentence an individual to probation instead of incarceration or in addition to incarceration.
+Probation is court-mandated supervision that requires an individual to abide by certain restrictions and to check in regularly with a probation officer.
+A judge may sentence an individual to a probation period instead of incarceration or in addition to incarceration.

-While probation is better than incarceration for most individuals convicted of the crime, some find the regulations too restrictive and have trouble adhering to the various terms imposed on them.
-This can lead to those individuals violating their probation.
+While probation is better than incarceration or prison time, for most individuals convicted of the crime, some find the regulations too restrictive and have trouble adhering to the various terms imposed on them.
+This can lead to those individuals violating their probation period.
+Remember that probation is a privilege, not a right.

 What is a Violation of Probation?

-Being on probation means following a lot of rules.
+Being on probation means following a lot of rules and probation orders.
 Some may seem arbitrary, however, to get through the probationary period, it’s crucial that individuals abide by the terms of their probation.

-Of course, no one is perfect and probation violations are par for the course.
-So what happens if you violate your probation?
+Of course, no one is perfect and violating probation is part of the course.
+So, what happens if you violate probation in Florida?
 Read on to find out.

-There are two types of probation violations recognized in Florida: technical violations and substantive violations.
+There are two types of violation of probation recognized in Florida: technical violations and substantive violations.

 Technical Violations of Probation